playarising/arising/docs/gadgets/Vitalizer.md

 ## Vitalizer

-This contract is an instance of {BaseGadgetToken} to reclaim sacrificed points on the {Stats} contract.
+This contract is an instance of {BaseGadgetToken} to reclaim sacrificed points on the [Stats](/docs/core/Stats.md) contract.

 ### constructor